How To Crochet Headphone Covers

 Getting Started With The Pattern

 Mine are Sennheiser travel headphones that fold away easily into a small case.
 The ear pads themselves measure about 5cm in diameter without the cushion.
-They are also an exact circle which makes the pattern really easy and I will show you how to make them larger if you need them to be.
+They are also an exact circle which makes the pattern really easy and and the pattern also goes through how to make them larger to fit the size that you have.

 Watch the video tutorial below or continue scrolling for the written pattern.